 \subsection{Iteration scheme}

 We will build directly on the iteration scheme introduced in Section~\ref{sec:ks} but, with the help of MY regularization, can completely avoid the critical issues within the usual formulation of the KS method.
 As a reminder, we were able to introduce a well-defined exchange--correlation potential $\vxc(\rho)$ only if $\rho$ is simultaneously interacting and non-interacting $v$-representable, i.e., at every density $\rho$ that occurs within the KS iteration both subdifferentials $\partial F^1(\rho)$ and $\partial F^0(\rho)$ must be non-empty.
 From what we learned about MY regularization, this can be directly guaranteed if instead we switch to the regularized functionals $F^1_\eps(x)$ and $F^0_\eps(x)$.
 However, we then need to make sense of the resulting regularized KS iteration procedure.
-So let us define in exact analogy to Eq.~\eqref{eq:def-vxc} for any $x\in X$ with $v=-\nabla F^1_\eps(x)$ and $v_\rms=-\nabla F^0_\eps(x)$,
+So let us define in exact analogy to Eq.~\eqref{eq:def-vxc} for any $y \in X$ with $v(y)=-\nabla F^1_\eps(y)$ and $v_\rms(y)=-\nabla F^0_\eps(y)$,

-We now write $x$ instead of $\rho$ to highlight that this is an arbitrary element (see Section~\ref{sec:MY-mixing}) in $X$ that does not need to have the properties of an actual density.
+We now write $y$ instead of $\rho$ to highlight that this is an arbitrary element in $X$ that does not need to have the properties of an actual density (see also Section~\ref{sec:MY-mixing}).
 We can now define the same, self-consistent iteration procedure as in Eqs.~\eqref{eq:KS1} and \eqref{eq:KS2}, where we can use Eq.~\eqref{eq:x-dE-Jinv} (which is equivalent to Eq.~\eqref{eq:diff-feps-conj}) for the superdifferential of the $E^0_\eps$ functional.
-Let the external potential that acts on the fully interacting system be $\vo+v$ (as before, the offset $\vo$ will be included into the functionals), then iterate starting from an initial guess,
+Let the external potential that acts on the fully interacting system now be fixed as $\vo+v$ with $v=-\nabla F^1_\eps(x)$ (as before, the offset $\vo$ will be included into the functionals), then iterate starting from an initial guess,

 In solving for the next $x_{i+1}$ in Eq.~\eqref{eq:KS2-eps}, we rely on exactly the same non-interacting Schrödinger equation that allows an orbital construction as in the usual KS procedure, we just have to shift the resulting density by $- \eps J^{-1}(v_{i+1})$ as the density--potential mixing dictates.
-If the procedure converges (see Section~\ref{sec:epsKS-convergence} for a convergence proof that applies if $X$ is finite-dimensional and an additional damping step is added) we get
+If the procedure converges (see Section~\ref{sec:epsKS-convergence} for a convergence proof that applies to finite-dimensional $X$ if an additional damping step is added), we get